qemu/qemu/docs/system/devices/canokey.rst

 All these platform-independent features are in canokey-core [3]_.

-For different platforms, CanoKey has different implementations, including both hardware implementions and virtual cards:
+For different platforms, CanoKey has different implementations, including both hardware implementations and virtual cards:

 * CanoKey STM32 [4]_
 * CanoKey Pigeon [5]_